John Ray: Early life

-John Ray was born in the village of Black Notley in Essex.
+John Ray was born in the village of Black Notley in Essex in the Kingdom of England on 29 November 1627.
 He is said to have been born in the smithy, his father having been the village blacksmith.
-After studying at Braintree school, he was sent at the age of sixteen to Cambridge University: studying at Trinity College.
-Initially at Catharine Hall, his tutor was Daniel Duckfield, and later transferred to Trinity where his tutor was James Duport, and his intimate friend and fellow-pupil the celebrated Isaac Barrow.
+After studying at Braintree school, he was sent at the age of sixteen to the University of Cambridge, studying at Trinity College.
+Initially at Catharine Hall, his tutor was Daniel Duckfield, and later transferred to Trinity, where his tutor was James Duport, and his "intimate friend" and fellow-pupil the celebrated Isaac Barrow.
 Ray was chosen minor fellow of Trinity in 1649, and later major fellow.
-He held many college offices, becoming successively lecturer in Greek (1651), mathematics (1653), and humanity (1655), praelector (1657), frias (1657), and college steward (1659 and 1660); and according to the habit of the time, he was accustomed to preach in his college chapel and also at Great St Mary's, long before he took holy orders on 23 December 1660.
+He held many college offices, becoming successively lecturer in Greek (1651), mathematics (1653), and humanity (1655), praelector (1657), junior dean (1657), and college steward (1659 and 1660); and according to the habit of the time, he was accustomed to preach in his college chapel and also at Great St Mary's, long before he took holy orders on 23 December 1660.
 Among these sermons were his discourses on The wisdom of God manifested in the works of the creation, and Deluge and Dissolution of the World.
 Ray was also highly regarded as a tutor and he communicated his own passion for natural history to several pupils.
-Ray's student, Isaac Barrow, helped Francis Willughby learn mathematics and Ray collaborated with Willughby later.
+Ray's student, Isaac Barrow, helped Francis Willughby to learn mathematics and Ray collaborated with Willughby later.
 It was at Trinity that he came under the influence of John Wilkins, when the latter was appointed master of the college in 1659.

 Later life and family

 After leaving Cambridge in 1663 he spent some time travelling both in Britain and the continent.
 In 1673, Ray married Margaret Oakley of Launton in Oxfordshire; in 1676 he went to Middleton Hall near Tamworth, and in 1677 to Falborne (or Faulkbourne) Hall in Essex.
 Finally, in 1679, he removed to his birthplace at Black Notley, where he afterwards remained.
 His life there was quiet and uneventful, although he had poor health, including chronic sores.
 Ray kept writing books and corresponded widely on scientific matters, collaborating with his doctor and contemporary Samuel Dale.
 He lived, in spite of his infirmities, to the age of seventy-seven, dying at Black Notley.
-He is buried in the churchyard of St Peter and St Paul where there is a memorial to him.
+He is buried in the churchyard of St Peter and St Paul, where there is a memorial to him.
 He is widely regarded as one of the earliest of the English parson-naturalists.